AndreyErmilov/aaa-docker-hw/README.md

 # Homework
 Docker lecture repository at [Avito's Analytics Academy](https://avito-analytics-academy.ru/) Data Science course.

+# Comments
+I hope I will have a chance to fix bugs according to your review before the deadline.

 ### Step 1:
 To understand how the application works, install the dependencies and open these urls (using curl or a browser):
 ```bash